 The Altoona Mirror reported that the charges were filed following an investigation into an alleged Altoona child pornography ring.
 During the course of the investigation, a flash drive was found which revealed photos and videos of children being sexual victimized.
 One child, who was identified as a 16 year-old female, told investigators that after being allegedly threatened by Apostulo, Tornatore led her into a room where she allegedly sexually assaulted her and took photos.
 A hidden camera purportedly recorded the attack.

 Tornatore had fled to Pasco County, Florida, in early June.
 She was taken into custody and is currently awaiting extradition to Blair County.

 Apostulo was already being held in Blair County Prison on unrelated robbery charges.
 He has also been implicated in another case involving a 17 year-old female victim.
 His alleged co-conspirator is 35 year-old Amy Brosch.
-Our report on that case can be found here.
+Our report on that case.

 The CSE Institute applauds the Blair County prosecutors in filing the county’s first human trafficking charges.
 However, we encourage prosecutors statewide to utilize Pennsylvania’s human trafficking laws more often, when appropriate.
 The Commonwealth’s comprehensive human trafficking law was enacted in 2014 and we would like to see further efforts in combating the evil that is trafficking.

 Additional electronic media storage devices were found at Tornatore and Apostulo’s rented home on the 400 block of Third Avenue.
 The Pennsylvania Attorney General’s Child Predator Unit has joined investigators in sifting through the files found.
 We will report updates on this matter as the investigation and prosecution continues to unfold.